-To gain muscle, the hardgainer should aim for 100-500 calories per day over and above their maintenance calorie requirements.
+First, the hardgainer should aim for 300-500 calories per day over and above their maintenance calorie requirements.

-Compared with some of the 5000 calorie “bulking” diets out there, that probably doesn’t sound like much.
+Compared with some of the 5000 calorie dirty bulking diets out there, that probably doesn’t sound like much.
 But you can’t force your muscles to grow faster simply by stuffing yourself with food.

 Extra energy that isn’t used to fuel your workouts, to help you recover from those workouts, or to power muscle hypertrophy, will just end up stored as fat.
 All of which you’ll need to get rid of at some point in future.